 - Advanced Learner Loans from 1 August 2013

 Since April 2019 repayments started for postgraduate loans for English and Welsh students.
-The way repayments are calculated for these postgraduate loans is different to repayments for Plan 1 and Plan 2 loans and we explain more about this further in this section.
+The way repayments are calculated for these postgraduate loans is different to repayments for Plan 1 and Plan 2 loans and we explain more about this further in our postgraduate loans page.

 Plan 4 loans are new from April 2021 and will replace Plan 1 loans for Scottish undergraduates.
 We will update this section with information on Plan 4 loans in due course.

 Both Plan 1 and Plan 2 loans are repaid via the tax system, and repayments on Plan 2 loans started to be collected from April 2016.
 Repayments of student loans are not deductible expenses for tax purposes.You should receive an annual statement each April detailing your loan balance, interest charged and any repayments made.
 These statements have moved online from April 2020 but you can request a paper version if you prefer.
 There are also plans to continue to improve the student loans online repayment service to show up-to-date information on repayments and loan balances, you can access your online student loan repayment account through GOV.UK.